OpenTTD-JPplus/JPplusBuildings/README.md

 ### ITL Houses

-* Some of the inspiration for this set came from ITL Houses.
-Thanks to 2TallTyler for this set.
+* Thanks to 2TallTyler for this set, both for inspiration and as an example NML set.

 ### JP+ Team

-* Thanks all for the inputs and ideas.
-Special credit to Yozora for inspiration for 'Wide Roads' mechanic inspiration.
+* Thanks all for all the input and ideas.

 ### New Sprites